 We model dynamic residential choices after a large-scale disaster using the DRL model.
 The time discount rate reflects the uncertainty of the disaster and the prospects of reconstruction projects.
 The impact of others' choices on each household's residential choice is defined as an externality term, which is estimated endogenously by structural estimation.
 We present a network design framework to determine the Spatio-temporal allocation of rent subsidies.
 The objective functions are maximizing the total surplus and maximizing the population in the affected area.
 The Pareto solution is not reached by conventional uniform support or independent recovery plans conducted by each municipality, and Braess's paradox may occur as shown in the theoretical model.
 Therefore, it is meaningful to take a long-term perspective and manage the reconstruction plan in time and space for a wide area.

-In this study, we attempt to understand and model the mechanism of people's self-restraint behavior under the Covid-19 epidemic.
-The results show that people choose destinations in the surrounding areas of their homes, while leaving out densely populated areas such as the city center.
 In addition, the model was extended to a fully dynamic destination selection model by using a two-stage model that takes into account the formation of choice sets, and by fitting it to a learning algorithm for the bandit problem, in which only the utility of the selected destination is observed and learned.
-Real data were estimated, and the parameter value for population density decreased even after the declaration of the state of emergency was lifted, while the parameter value for the number of stores recovered after the lifting of the state of emergency.

 Based on the CUE model, this thesis proposes a new location equilibrium model that aims to introduce the impact of remote work and to refine the description of the labor market.
 The previous studies assumed that households commute to their firms.
 On the other hand, people's lifestyles are changing rapidly due to the corona pandemic.
 This study will develop a location model that can respond to these changes.
-In addition, since the impact of remoteness is significant, this study attempts to represent the employment relationship between firms and households in a remote-diffusion society using matching theory.
-It also proposes a framework for integrating the location model and the matching model.
-This study also tries numerical experiments.
-It analyzes the location patterns and discusses the differences between remotely and non-remotely firms and households.
-Finally, I apply the matching model to the equilibrium location distribution to check the distribution of unemployed people.

 In this study, we digitized historical records of land ownership and use over a long period.
 Then, we analyzed the combination of land ownership and use, building type and height, and showed the metabolism mechanism of land.
 First, we showed the significance and methods of digitizing the data.
 Next, using cadastral data, we showed the structure of land ownership, such as individual / corporate and old / new landowners.
 After that, we analyzed the building use and height for each landowner attribute, showing the relationship between land ownership and use.
 There were many individual-to-individual, individual-to-corporate, and corporate-to-corporate ownership transfers before 1960s, 1970s-80s, and after 1990s, respectively, and building use and height changed significantly in the 1980s.
 Finally, by focusing on the characteristic landowners and urban tissue, the formation process of the districts and spaces was clarified along with the intentions and strategies of the landowners.